 Enemy Pie by Derek Munson is one of my favorite read alouds to start the school year!
-Not only does this book provide teachable moments about friendship, but students relate to it and love the surprise ending!
-Today I’d like to share some of my favorite activities and resources to use with this book.
+Not only does this book provide teachable moments about friendship, but students relate to it and love the surprise ending.
+Here are some of my favorite activities and resources to pair with this book.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.

 This book companion has a large focus on comprehension and vocabulary.
 This resource has 12 comprehension questions to help guide the discussion as you read.
 Students can also respond to these questions in writing.
 To boost student engagement, you might place these comprehension cards into a pie plate and stir with a wire whisk before selecting a question.